What to do if you disagree with an HMRC decision, and the penalties for not following the rules.

 - amount exposed to money laundering activities

-To encourage compliance, HMRC will allow reductions to the penalty amount when you make an unprompted disclosure that you’ve breached the regulations.
-An unprompted disclosure means that you must contact HMRC before they contact you in respect of any type of enquiry or intervention.
+HMRC will allow reductions to the penalty when you make an unprompted disclosure that you have breached the regulations.
+An unprompted disclosure is when you contact HMRC before it contacts you for any type of enquiry or intervention.

-You should make a disclosure to HMRC in writing.
-You’ll need to include an undertaking specifying how you intend to change this by becoming fully compliant with them.
+You should make a disclosure to HMRC by email, which should include how you intend to become fully compliant.

-Detailed information about the penalties for failing to comply with the Money Laundering Regulations can be found in the MLR1 Penalties Manual.
+You can find detailed information about the penalties for failing to comply with the Money Laundering Regulations in the HMRC civil measures guidance.

-Offences under the Proceeds of Crime Act and the Terrorism Act
+Proceeds of Crime Act and the Terrorism Act offences

-If you don’t comply with the Money Laundering Regulations you could be committing offences under the:
+If you do not comply with the Money Laundering Regulations you could be committing offences under the:

 - Proceeds of Crime Act 2002